Code-Institute-Submissions/not_alone/README.md

 ## Features

 ### Existing Features
+Features include the ability to take a tour in the charts section, and dynamically alter the charts output bys selecting different regions on the pie chart.

 ###Features Left to Implement
+1. Blog section where users can contribute.
+2. Login/Logout/Register.

 ## Contributing:
 Please feel free to contribute!
-You can find me under alexmiller64 on github, and the project under iamnotalone.
+You can find me under alexmiller64 on github, and the project under the not_alone repository.
 Please feel free to make any changes or additions you see fit, then submit a pull request.

 ### Getting the code up and running